seedstack/website/content/docs/seed/manual/web/index.md

 * Aspect Oriented Programming
 * …while still benefitting from the standard servlet lifecycle!

-SEED web support provides integration with the Java Servlet specification and offers various Web related features.
+Seed web support provides integration with the Java Servlet specification and offers various Web related features.
 The execution container should at least provide a Servlet 2.5 compliance level but some features are only available at Servlet 3.0 compliance level.

-# Getting SEED Web support
+# Getting Seed Web support

-To add SEED Web support to your Web module, use the following dependency snippet:
+To add Seed Web support to your Web module, use the following dependency snippet:

     <dependency>
         <groupId>org.seedstack.seed</groupId>
         <artifactId>seed-web-support-core</artifactId>
     </dependency>

-As previously stated, there is no need for configuring web.xml anymore but a minimal web.xml file is still required to make the web container start your SEED application:
+As previously stated, there is no need for configuring web.xml anymore but a minimal web.xml file is still required to make the web container start your Seed application:

     <?xml version="1.0" encoding="UTF-8"?>
     <web-app version="2.5" xmlns="http://java.sun.com/xml/ns/javaee"